Friends of the Rainforest is governed by a Board of Directors that includes scientists, conservationists, teachers and nature lovers from many fields.

 Jeremy Crandell* is the owner of St. Louise Studios, a collaborative workspace for artists, fabricators and entrepreneurs, located at the northern end of the West Oakland Industrial Arts Corridor.
 He has served on the Black Rock City LLC’s Art Department for the annual Burning Man event as well as the Black Rock Arts Foundation’s Advisory Council.
 Crandell was a co-founder of Brightmail, Inc., the email protection platform, now owned by Symantec, the Director of Technology for Network for Good and a Senior Technical Producer at America Online.
 Earlier in his career, Crandell worked for the Soviet/Russian Refugee program for the State Department and Immigration and Naturalization Service.
 Crandell received a bachelor’s degree in Politics and Russian from Principia College.

-Teresa Crossland – As Monsanto’s Director of Facility Strategies and Operations, Teresa Crossland leads a team responsible for Monsanto’s Global Workplace and Facility Strategies, St Louis Capital Management and Site Operations and Maintenance and has worked in North America, China, South America and India.
+Teresa Crossland – As Monsanto’s Director of Facility Strategies and Global Real Estate, Teresa Crossland leads a team responsible for Monsanto’s Global Workplace and Facility Strategies, Global Real Estate and has worked in North America, China, South America and India.
 Teresa graduated from Washington University with a Masters in Architecture and is a registered Architect in the State of Missouri.
 She also holds a National Council of Architectural Board certificate.
-For the past 16 years, Teresa has worked for Monsanto and prior was the Assistant Director of Facility Planning at The University of North Carolina at Chapel Hill.
-Teresa is the President of the Creve Coeur Olivette Chamber of Commerce and Chesterfield Development Advisory Council Board Member.
+Since 1998, Teresa has worked for Monsanto and prior was the Assistant Director of Facility Planning at The University of North Carolina at Chapel Hill.
+Teresa served as the President of the Creve Coeur Olivette Chamber of Commerce and Chesterfield Development Advisory Council Board Member.
 In 2013, she was recognized as “100 St Louisans You Should Know” by the Small Business Monthly.
 She served on the Chapel Hill Historic District Commission for two terms, a past member of the National Charity League, an active member of the Women’s Leadership Giving at Monsanto and a leadership sponsor for Monsanto’s Encompass Team.

 John Hoffner has worked for General Credit Forms Inc. for 39 years.
 He served for 12 years as treasurer for the BMW Car Club of America ST Louis Chapter, and was a board member for St Louis European Auto show benefiting St Louis Shriner’s Hospital for Children as well as sitting on the board and teaching for Tire Rack Street Survival ® Teen Driving School.
 His volunteer work includes Gateway Pet Guardians, Tenth Life Cat Rescue and CHAMP Assistance Dogs.
 He is a certified instructor for on track high performance driver training.
 John has a Bachelor of Science in Accounting with a minor in Business from Maryville University of St Louis.
 He is a husband and father of two, a daughter and son, grandfather of 2 boys and 3 girls.